Henri Tajfel: Early life in Poland

 On his return home he discovered that none of his immediate family, and few of his friends, had survived the Nazi Holocaust.
 He was to write later about the profound effect that this had on him and how it led to his later work on the psychology of prejudice and intergroup relations.

 After the war Tajfel worked for a series of relief organisations including the Œuvre de secours aux enfants (OSE), a Jewish humanitarian organisation.
 Tajfel's work with OSE involved resettling Jewish children, many of whom were orphans who had lost all their family.
 Tajfel would often say that his work with OSE was the most important achievement in his life and he kept in touch with many of the children whose lives he helped to rebuild.
-He also worked for the United Nations International Refugee Organisation.
+He also worked for the United Nations International Refugee Organization.

 Move to Britain

 He was granted French citizenship in 1946.
 However, he was soon to meet his future wife Anna-Sophie Eber (Ann), who had been born in Germany but had moved to Britain before the Second World War.
 Henri and Ann set up home in Britain where their two sons, Michael and Paul, were born.
 Henri took on British citizenship (for details, see the biography in the Oxford Dictionary of National Biography).

 In 1951 Tajfel began studying psychology at Birkbeck College, University of London.
 He won a competitive scholarship for mature students with an essay on the subject of prejudice.
 In 1954 he graduated and worked as a lecturer, first at the University of Durham and then at Oxford.
 In 1962 he was made a Founding Fellow of Linacre College, Oxford.
 In his research work at the University of Oxford, Tajfel examined several different areas of social psychology, including social judgement, nationalism, and, most importantly, the cognitive aspects of prejudice.

 In 1967 he was made Chair of Social Psychology at the University of Bristol.
 At Bristol he conducted research into intergroup relations and was active in making Bristol University a European centre for social psychology.
 He retired from Bristol and moved back to Oxford shortly before his death from cancer in 1982.